Tracing and Reversing Edits in LLMs: Related Work

-\paragraph{Malicious knowledge editing.} Recent work~\citep{youssef2025positioneditinglargelanguage} shows that knowledge editing methods can be used maliciously to implant backdoors~\citep{li2024badedit}, spread misinformation~\citep{ju2024flooding}, bias~\citep{chen-etal-2024-can}, and jailbreak LLMs~\citep{hazra-etal-2024-sowing}.
-Particularly, \citet{youssef2025positioneditinglargelanguage} argue that KEs present significant safety risks due to their attractive properties, the vulnerable AI ecosystem, and a general lack of awareness regarding their potential misuse.
-To date, limited work addresses countermeasures against model editing, with existing approaches primarily framing the problem as classification.
+\paragraph{Malicious knowledge editing.} KEs can be used maliciously to implant backdoors~\citep{li2024badedit}, spread misinformation~\citep{ju2024flooding}, bias~\citep{chen-etal-2024-can}, and jailbreak LLMs~\citep{hazra-etal-2024-sowing}. \citet{youssef2025positioneditinglargelanguage} argue that KEs present significant safety risks due to their attractive properties, the vulnerable AI ecosystem, and a general lack of awareness regarding their potential misuse.
+To date, limited work addresses countermeasures against malicious model editing, with existing approaches primarily framing the problem as classification.
 These efforts focus on distinguishing between edited and unedited facts~\citep{youssef-etal-2025-fact} and identifying different types of edits~\citep{li2024identifyingknowledgeeditingtypes}.
 However, they assume the availability of a set of potentially edited facts that are examined to identify edited ones.
-In this work, we address this limitation by first inspecting model weights for editing patterns, predicting the edited relation, and inferring the edited object based on model weights.
-Reversing edits has been limited to in-context edits~\citep{youssef-etal-2025-make}.
-Our work complements this line of work by introducing an effective approach for reversing ROME-edits.
+Reversing edits has been limited to in-context edits~\citep{youssef-etal-2025-make}, where in-context edits are reversed by intervening on the input to the model.
+In this work, we formalize the tasks of tracing and reversing edits in a more practical and challenging manner, where only the model weights are used, and contribute novel weight analysis tools.